Preschool for All: Multnomah County

 Preschool for All

-Preschool for All’s goal is to serve all three and four-year-olds as quickly as possible, while maintaining quality and a commitment to equity.
-The plan includes strategies to grow the program to full capacity at a sustainable pace, while acknowledging existing system capacity constraints and avoiding unintended consequences for providers of color, small businesses, and the existing child care market place—especially infant and toddler care.
-Based on the Preschool for All Task Force recommendations, the Preschool for All plan prioritizes adding capacity for children and families with the least access to a preschool now.
+Preschool for All’s goal is to serve all 3- and 4-year-olds as quickly as possible, while maintaining quality and a commitment to equity.
+The plan includes strategies to grow the program to full capacity at a sustainable pace, while acknowledging existing system capacity constraints and avoiding unintended consequences for providers of color, small businesses, and the existing child care marketplace, especially infant and toddler care.
+Based on the Preschool for All Task Force recommendations, the Preschool for All plan prioritizes adding capacity for children and families with the least access to a preschool today.

 Options That Work for Every Family

 Preschool for All will be a voluntary, tuition-free program, and parents can choose the qualified preschool program that works best for their child and family.
 Options will include public, private, home-based, center-based, and community-based providers, with full year and school year options, and funding for working families who need before and after school care.

 High Quality Programs

 Preschool for All programs will be joyful, developmentally appropriate, culturally responsive, and inclusive.
 Programs will focus on the developmental needs of children through standards that address all parts of a child’s learning and development.
-The plan includes workforce investments in professional development, coaching, and equity-focused pathways to higher education and community-based training opportunities.
+The plan also includes workforce investments in professional development, coaching, and equity-focused pathways to higher education and community-based training opportunities for teachers.